gnafit/gna/doc/source/python_modules/NestedDict.rst

 Example
 """""""

-An example of the configuration via ``NestedDict`` may be found below:
+An example of the configuration of the  :ref:`bundlechain_v01` via :ref:`NestedDict` may be found below:

 .. code-block:: python